19 Foods That Cause Bloating And Gut Discomfort

 Packaged sugar-free and "diet" foods like candy, cola, and certain snack bars may save you calories, but they're filled with chemicals that can cause your stomach to expand like a pufferfish.
 The reason: "Sugar-free foods are filled with sugar alcohols that contain sweet-tasting indigestible compounds," explains Rumsey.
 "Since our bodies can't process them as they would traditional sugar, they can often cause gas and bloating."
-Limit your intake of the fake stuff to keep your tummy trim and bloat free.
-And for even more ways to get an even hotter bod, check out these 20 Easy Ways to Lose Weight Like a Celebrity!
+Limit your intake of these foods that cause bloating to keep your tummy trim and bloat-free.

-Though dairy doesn't cause bloating for everyone, those with lactose sensitivities will often see their waistline expand if they consume milk, cheese or Greek yogurt.
+Though dairy doesn't cause bloating for everyone, the food group contains some of the most common foods that cause bloating.
+Those with lactose sensitivities will often see their waistline expand if they consume milk, cheese or Greek yogurt.
 "When lactose, the naturally occurring sugar found in dairy, is malabsorbed in the small intestine, it then travels to the large intestine, where it is fermented by gut bacteria.
 The result is often gas and bloating," explains Rumsey.
 If that sounds like you then cutting back on dairy could be the secret to getting rid of your puffy midsection.

 Soy or almond milk may seem like safe alternatives for those with lactose sensitivities, but you may be undermining your trim belly goals if you're buying a brand with the thickening agent carrageenan.
 Derived from seaweed, carrageenan has been linked to ulcers, inflammation, and other gastrointestinal problems.
 Yikes!

-Get this: Bloating is about more than just food.
-From smoking to skipping the gym, some of your not-so-stellar habits may be to blame for your protruding pooch.
+Get this: Bloating is about more than the foods you eat.
+Some of your not-so-stellar eating habits may also be to blame for your bloated belly.

 "Eating too quickly can cause you to swallow more air, causing or worsening bloat, warns Rumsey.
 "To ward off bloat, meals should last at least 30 minutes.
-Not only does this reduce the amount of excess air you'll take in, but it also allows you to listen better to your body and stop eating when you feel full, which may aid weight loss.”
-For more must-try slim down tricks, check out these 20 Weight Loss Tricks You Haven't Tried.
+Not only does this reduce the amount of excess air you'll take in, but it also allows you to listen better to your body and stop eating when you feel full, which may aid weight loss."
+That's just one of our smart weight loss tricks you haven't tried.

 A straw might make your morning protein shake easier to sip on the run, but it isn't doing your stomach any favors.
 "When you drink through a straw, you also suck air into your stomach, which can increases gas and distention in your digestive tract," says Rumsey.
 Sip straight from the lid to ward off tummy discomfort.